Hyatt Regency San Francisco Airport

 The Hyatt Regency San Francisco Airport, also known as the Hyatt Regency SFO, is an airport hotel located on Bayshore Highway near San Francisco International Airport in the Bay Area city of Burlingame, California.
-It is the original location of the second Hyatt hotel.
+It is the original location of the second – and first built by the company – Hyatt hotel.
 Since 1998 it has been owned by Host Hotels & Resorts.

 Design

 With the design and opening of the Hyatt Regency Atlanta in 1967, the Hyatt Regency brand trademark became its open atriums containing trees, waterfalls, and glass elevators, aiming to be tourist attractions of their own.
 The Bayshore Highway Hyatt became the Hyatt Regency Burlingame and underwent reconstruction in the 1980s, with $90 million spent to re-open in 1988 with around 800 rooms over 10 floors.
 In 1989, the hotel's distinct appearance was described in Building Design and Construction, explaining that it has "an 182-ft. by 182-ft. space frame that is covered by a Teflon-coated fiberglass fabric" and a "glass daylight system ... attached to its perimeter."

 The Hyatt Regency San Francisco Airport had a major interior remodelling in 2016, at which point it had 789 rooms, of which 26 are suites, and 120,000 square feet of public space.
 This renovation modernized the lobby space while redesigning most areas of the hotel; sound-absorbing panels and dividing beams were added to the atrium with the intention to make it more relaxing while keeping the open space.